 One trick that the Jabra Elite 75 has up its sleeves is that it supports Bluetooth multipoint, which lets you automatically switch between two connected devices.
 Multipoint connectivity is imperfect with the Elite 75t series; though a firmware could improve its performance.

 If you’re on iOS, Apple offers some degree of control over your AirPods Pro via the Settings app.
 You can perform basic functions such as playback control customization, long squeeze customization (choose between Transparency Mode or Siri), and toggling between different noise canceling settings.
 The Settings app also includes a fit test to help determine whether or not you’re using the right ear tips.
 Plainly put: it can tell you whether or not a proper seal formed.

 Apple software features are easier to use, but Jabra's app gives users much more control.

 The AirPods Pro also has limited EQ functionality, providing you with vague presets like “Bass Boost,” “Acoustic,” or “Treble Boost.”
 And no, there’s no graphical interface that indicates what frequencies are being adjusted.
-You can, however, take advantage of the AirPods Pro’s adaptive EQ which adjusts the sound in real time depending on your environment.
+Alternatively, you can let the AirPods Pro decide how to adjust the frequency response via Apple Adaptive EQ.